canonical/ubuntu-pro-client/docs/explanations/what_are_ubuntu_pro_cloud_instances.md

 ## Ubuntu Pro FIPS

-These specialized Ubuntu Pro images for 16.04, 18.04 and 20.04 come pre-enabled with the cloud-optimized FIPS-certified kernel, as well as all additional SSL and security hardening enabled.
+These specialised Ubuntu Pro images for 16.04, 18.04 and 20.04 come pre-enabled with the cloud-optimised FIPS-certified kernel, as well as all additional SSL and security hardening enabled.
 These images are available as [AWS Ubuntu Pro FIPS](https://ubuntu.com/aws/fips), [Azure Ubuntu Pro FIPS](https://ubuntu.com/azure/fips) and GCP Ubuntu Pro FIPS.